michel-leonard/C-Quadratic-Sieve/README.md

 # Other factorizations

-The software is intended as a generalist factorization solution.
+The software is intended as a generalist factorization solution.\
+General input tests between 0 and 50 digits showed the software to be faster than msieve.\
+This "information" is given because the [msieve github](https://github.com/radii/msieve) page claims that no other algorithm is faster than itself.

 ## Random